DikeyKing/DKCamera/README.md

-Crop/resize/rotate CVPixelBuffer with vImage or Core Image.
+Crop、resize & rotate CVPixelBuffer with vImage or Core Image.